awaescher/homebridge-http-json-eval-thermometer/README.md

 | `serial` | Serial number of your thermometer. | `Default-Serial` |

 ### More thermometers
-You can also have more than one thermometers.
+You can also have more than one thermometer.
 Simply click the button <kbd>ADD TO THERMOMETERS</kbd> in UI or add it manually like this:
 ```json
 {
 	"platform": "HttpJsonThermometer",